 - Interior flooding over one foot in a personal residence.

 - Structural damage from wind, rain, or debris to a personal residence.

 - Roof damage from wind, rain, or debris to a personal residence.

 - Damage to a detached structure.

 - Damage to decking.

-The cost indexes safe harbor method provide 7 tables, respective of each category above, with cost per square foot for Texas, Louisiana, Florida, Georgia, South Carolina, Puerto Rico and the U.S. Virgin Islands.
+The cost indexes safe harbor method provides seven tables, respective of each category above, with cost per square foot for Texas, Louisiana, Florida, Georgia, South Carolina, Puerto Rico, and the U.S. Virgin Islands.
 The computation of cost per square foot is relatively simple.
 The individual must determine the total square footage of the residence, the size of the residence (small, medium, large), the geographic location of the residence and then multiply the total square footage by the applicable cost index.